Romans 14:1

 For, on the one hand, one person judges days beyond days; another judges all days.
 Let each in his own mind be persuaded.

 Paraphrase: Then there is the whole matter of special seasons and holy days.
+The Jewish Christians remember their celebration of the days of unleavened bread, the night of Passover, the feast of booths especially the last great day of this feast, Pentecost, the new moons, the Day of Atonement, the weekly Sabbath, etc. They continue to observe some or even all of these feast days even though these rituals were all fulfilled and ended in the coming of our Savior.
+(Colossians 2:16-17) For all that, they are allowed to continue these practices.
 Again this is an area where differences of opinion are allowed to exist in the Christian church.
-One person regards certain days as holier than others; and thus lives and worships differently on these days.
-Other Christians regard all days as equally holy; and when these days roll around, they carry on as normal.
+These brothers and sisters regard certain days as holier than others.
+Other Christians regard all days alike; and when these days roll around, they carry on with their normal routine.
 Just like the issue of eating, this is an issue upon which Christians are to learn to live with each other and to show love and respect to those who think differently on these subjects.
 Let each believer make their own decision using their own mind and let the rest of us respect that decision and treat each other as members of one family.

 Comments: